gratipay/guide/financing.md

 ### Investments

-Capitalists will give you money if you can convince them that you will give them
+Capitalists will give you money if you can convince them that there's a 10% chance that you will give them ten times as much back within 10 years.